 - Offshore Medic (OM)

 For workplaces that are unable to maintain adequate first aid provision, essential face-to-face classroom training may be required.
-This could include those who work in hospitals, care homes, energy sector, construction, manufacturing, and other front-line services.
+This could include those who work in hospitals, care homes, the energy sector, construction, manufacturing, and other front-line services.
 Other essential training may also be required for key workers to comply with health and safety regulations and safeguarding requirements.

 - Delegates will have to complete a questionnaire as part of the booking process, which must be brought with them on the day of the course.